Bio

 Short Biography

-Interaction Designer, Educator, Creative Technologist with over 30 years experience in startup, corporate, research, and educational positions.
-Interested in the intersection of tangible interaction, media, networks, and the new ecologies these create.
-Desiging interactions for a range of platforms including the Web, mobile, embedded systems, and interactive spaces.
-As an Educator at Art Center College of Design, pursuing new educational models, technologies and tools for teaching and learning at the undergraduate and graduate levels.
-Current research focuses on productive interactions, animism as an design metaphor, and tools for designers.
+Consultant, interaction Designer, Educator, Creative Technologist with over 30 years experience in startup, corporate, research, and educational positions.
+Interested in the intersection of AI, tangible interaction, media, networks, and the new ecologies these create.
+Designs interactions for a range of platforms including mobile, AR/VR, interactive spaces and the Internet of Things.
+As an Educator at ArtCenter College of Design, van Allen is pursuing new educational models, technologies and tools for teaching and learning.
+Current research focuses on animism as an interaction design metaphor, and tools for designers such as the new AI Toolkit for Designers.

 Long Biography

 van Allen began working in the emerging field of digital media in 1988, joining Philips to help develop Compact Disc Interactive (CDi), the first consumer multimedia platform.
 At Philips, he was Senior Producer and helped develop the first interactive, enhanced music CDs (CDi-Ready) with titles for James Brown, Luciano Pavarotti and Mozart.
-He founded his interactive production company, Commotion, in 1993 and has worked on CD-ROM, Web, mobile, and interactive exhibitions with a range of clients including USC, George P. Johnson (Infiniti, Acura), The Huntington Art Collections, Interval Research, Philips, Yahoo, Nestlé, yU+co, U2 and Yoko Ono.
+He founded his interactive design company, Commotion, in 1993 and has worked on CD-ROM, Web, mobile, and interactive exhibitions with a range of clients including USC, George P. Johnson (Infiniti, Acura), The Huntington Art Collections, Interval Research, Philips, Yahoo, Nestlé, yU+co, U2 and Yoko Ono.
 In 1994, Commotion was contracted to develop one of the first digital publications, Launch CD-ROM Magazine.
 And in 1996 van Allen founded the Web magazine ArtCommotion.com that focused on the contemporary visual and literary arts in Los Angeles.
 In 1997, van Allen began an extended contract with Interval Research, Microsoft founder Paul Allen’s research group in Palo Alto.
 There he worked on design and business development for interactive music and Internet connected book projects with Joy Mountford’s group, and received two patents.